lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Receiver behaviour {#ACK-on-Error-receiver}

-On receiving a SCHC Fragment with a Rule ID and DTag pair not being processed at that time
+On receiving a SCHC Fragment with a Rule ID and optional DTag pair not being processed at that time

+- the receiver MAY check if the optional DTag value has not recently been used for that Rule ID value, thereby ensuring that the received SCHC Fragment is not a remnant of a prior fragmented SCHC Packet transmission,
 - the receiver MUST start a process to assemble a new SCHC Packet with that Rule ID and DTag value pair.
   That process MUST only examine received SCHC F/R messages with that Rule ID and DTag value pair and MUST only transmit SCHC F/R messages with that Rule ID and DTag value pair.
-- (TODO: DTag filtering to avoid allocating a reassembly process for late-coming SCHC Fragments after an abort condition)
 - the receiver MUST start an Inactivity Timer.
 It MUST initialise an Attempts counter to 0.

 On reception of any SCHC F/R message, the receiver MUST reset the Inactivity Timer.